×

 Nuendo

-For example, there are features optimizing video editing, game audio, and copious pre-sets and plug-ins related to editing dialogue and sound effects for broadcast.
+For example, there are features optimising video editing, game audio, and copious pre-sets and plug-ins related to editing dialogue and sound effects for broadcast.

 If you plan to set up a full-on studio that you hope to use to record lots of voices and provide finished mixes directly for broadcast, or even sound effects & dialogue for video games, then Nuendo is a good bet.